 As discussed in Note 21 to the consolidated financial statements, the Company, on January 1, 2001, adopted Statement of Financial Accounting Standards No. 133, "Accounting for Derivative Instruments and Hedging Activities", as amended and interpreted.
 As discussed in Note 22 to the consolidated financial statements, the Company, on January 1, 2002, adopted Statement of Financial Accounting Standards No. 144, "Accounting for the Impairment or Disposal of Long-Lived Assets."

-/s/ PricewaterhouseCoopers LLP Boston, Massachusetts February 12, 2004
+/s/ PricewaterhouseCoopers LLP Boston, Massachusetts February 12, 2004, except for Notes 22 and 25 as to which the date is May 28, 2004

 BOSTON PROPERTIES, INC. CONSOLIDATED BALANCE SHEETS